-Attestation of the ESBU Employees
+Attestation of the ESBU employees

 According to the Law of Ukraine “On Amendments to Certain Legislative Acts of Ukraine on Improving the Work of the Economic Security Bureau of Ukraine” (hereinafter – the Law), in order to confirm the proper level of integrity and professional competence, the employees of the Economic Security Bureau of Ukraine are subject to a one-time attestation (hereinafter – attestation).